GfellerLab/MetacellAnalysisToolkit/examples/HLCA_core_atlas.md

 You can download the annotated data from [cellxgene](https://cellxgene.cziscience.com/collections/6f6d381a-7701-4781-935c-db10d30de293).
-Choose the `.h5ad` option after clicking on the download button for the core atlas (3 tissues, 584?944 cells).
+Choose the `.h5ad` option after clicking on the download button for the core atlas (3 tissues, 584,944 cells).

 You can use a bash command line of this form to download the data directly in the `./HLCA_data` directory.
 You will have to update the link (obtained by clicking on download, .h5ad selection) as links are temporary.

-Please note that this may take some time (~45 mins) as the file is quite large (5.6 GB)
+Please note that this may take some time as the file is quite large (~6 GB)

     #Uncomment to download the data in the ./HLCA_data/ directory after updating the link
     #mkdir -p ./HLCA_data